TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Team_Spirit/Team_Spirit_Detail_Design.md

 Gate:

 The gate terminal of the MOSFET is controlled by a signal from the microcontroller.
 The gate terminal controls current flow from the drain terminal of the MOSFET.
 The Gate terminal may recieve a minimum of 1 volt and a maximum of 10 volts; it will be operated at volts.
 The minimum current applied to the gate terminal of the NMOS is 31 mA.
+Each digital input pin of the microcontroller outputs a 5 volt, 40 mA signal.
+These DIO pins supply sufficient current and voltage to the gate terminal of the NMOS.

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/LiamCounasse-signoff-Team_Spirit/Documentation/Signoffs/Team_Spirit/nmos.PNG)